-Daraja is the Swahili word for “bridge,” and this program works to build access to high quality and developmentally-appropriate early childhood education for Africa’s poorest children.
-Our Watoto Wonder Bus is a mobile teacher training program that brings expert trainers and innovative materials to schools and child care centers in low-income areas.
-We provide intensive, on-site, side-by-side training and mentoring to teachers and administrators.
-We also work to provide educators with alternative approaches to teaching that engage children and provide an activity-driven learning environment.
+Daraja (or “bridge” in Swahili) was a program that built access to high-quality and developmentally-appropriate early childhood education for Africa’s poorest children.
+Our Watoto Wonder Bus was a mobile teacher training program bringing expert trainers and innovative materials to schools and child care centers in low-income areas.
+We provided intensive, on-site, side-by-side training and mentoring.
+We also provided educators with alternative teaching approaches to engage children and provide activity-driven learning.

-The GAP project works to support grassroots organizations assisting women, children, and families.
-We provide capacity building, intensive organizational mentoring, networking, and resource sharing to community-based organizations.
-We also distribute small grants to emerging organizations working at the grassroots level in Kenya, Uganda, and Tanzania.
+The GAP project supported grassroots organizations assisting women, children, and families.
+We provided capacity building, intensive organizational mentoring, networking, and resource sharing to community-based organizations.
+We also distributed small grants to emerging organizations working at the grassroots level in Kenya, Uganda, and Tanzania.

-ICRI Africa has developed an innovative, culturally-specific, rights-based child abuse prevention curriculum.
-We host regular trainings for professionals of all disciplines, to build awareness and skills in child abuse detection, intervention, and prevention.
-We also train participants in child advocacy and assist them in developing and implementing child abuse prevention policies in their schools, workplaces, and communities.
+ICRI Kenya developed an innovative, culturally-specific, rights-based child abuse prevention curriculum.
+We hosted regular trainings for professionals of all disciplines, to build awareness and skills in child abuse detection, intervention, and prevention.
+We also trained participants in child advocacy and assisted them in developing and implementing child abuse prevention policies in their schools, workplaces, and communities.

-- Over 12 early childhood programs, serving over 700 children, have received intensive early childhood training, materials and support from the Daraja Program.
+12 early childhood programs, serving 700 children, have received intensive early childhood training, materials and support.

-- ICRI has distributed over $150,000 in small grants, as well as capacity building and intensive organizational mentoring, to over 20 organizations participating in the Grassroots Advocacy Project.
+ICRI has distributed $150,000 in small grants, as well as capacity building and intensive organizational mentoring, to 20 organizations participating in the Grassroots Advocacy Project.